awsdocs/amazon-rekognition-developer-guide/doc_source/stored-video-lambda.md

 ## Create the SNS Topic<a name="lambda-create-sns-topic"></a>

-The completion status of a Rekognition Video video analysis operation is sent to an Amazon SNS topic\.
-This procedure creates the Amazon SNS topic and the IAM service role that gives Rekognition Video access to your Amazon SNS topics\.
-For more information, see [Calling Rekognition Video Operations](api-video.md)\.
+The completion status of a Amazon Rekognition Video video analysis operation is sent to an Amazon SNS topic\.
+This procedure creates the Amazon SNS topic and the IAM service role that gives Amazon Rekognition Video access to your Amazon SNS topics\.
+For more information, see [Calling Amazon Rekognition Video Operations](api-video.md)\.

 **To create an Amazon SNS topic**

-1. If you haven't already, create an IAM service role to give Rekognition Video access to your Amazon SNS topics\.
+1. If you haven't already, create an IAM service role to give Amazon Rekognition Video access to your Amazon SNS topics\.
 Note the Amazon Resource Name \(ARN\)\.
 For more information, see [Giving Access to Multiple Amazon SNS Topics](api-video-roles.md#api-video-roles-all-topics)\.

 1. [Create an Amazon SNS topic](http://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) by using the [Amazon SNS console](https://console.aws.amazon.com/sns/v2/home)\.
 Prepend the topic name with *AmazonRekognition*\.
 Note the topic ARN\.